polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 ensure that their needs are met such that they have the time to dedicate to their work on Polkadot.
 Given the high expectations of Fellows, it is reasonable to consider contributions and requirements on par with a full-time job.
-Providing a livable wage to those making such contributions makes it pragmatically possible to work full-time on Polkadot.
+Providing a livable wage to those making such contributions makes it pragmatic to work full-time on Polkadot.

 ## Stakeholders